 Named after William Hamilton, a path that traverses every vertex of a connected graph once and only once.
-The problem of the knight's tour is equivalent to finding a Hamilton path (or, in the case, of a reentrant tour, a Hamilton circuit) that corresponds to the legal moves of the knight.
+The problem of the knight's tour is equivalent to finding a Hamilton path (or, in the case, of a reentrant tour, i.e. one that starts and ends on the same vertex, a Hamilton circuit) that corresponds to the legal moves of the knight.
 Compare with Euler path.
+See also traveling salesman problem.

 Related category GRAPHS AND GRAPH THEORY